rsfrankl/rsfrankl.github.io/_pages/publications.md

 Ballas, Dimitris, Graham Clarke, Rachel S. Franklin, and Andy Newing.
 (2017).
 GIS and the Social Sciences: Theory and Applications.
 London: Routledge.

 ## Peer-Reviewed Articles
+Franklin, Rachel S. (in press).
+"Quantitative methods I: Reckoning with uncertainty,” Progress in Human Geography

 Robinson, Caitlin and Rachel S. Franklin.
-(2020).
+(2021).
 “The sensor desert quandary: What does it mean (not) to count in the smart city?,” Transactions of the Institute of British Geographers, https://doi.org/10.1111/tran.12415.

 Franklin, Rachel S., Victoria Houlden, Caitlin Robinson, Daniel Arribas-Bel, Elizabeth C. Delmelle, Urška Demšar, Harvey J. Miller, and David O’Sullivan.
 (2020).
 “Who Counts?
 Gender, Gatekeeping, and Quantitative Human Geography,” The Professional Geographer, https://doi.org/10.1080/00330124.2020.1828944.